-^{}Grades will be pulled and monitored on a weekly basis.
+\Grades will be pulled and monitored on a weekly basis.

 As a student-athlete, I understand that:

 • I am solely responsible for my actions and must accept any consequence as a result.

-• By not following the student code of conduct, I risk the chance of being removed from the team.
+• By not following the student code of conduct, I risk the chance of I team. peing removed from the

 Student Signature: Date:

 Sport(s):

 Parent signature: Date: